Galactic-Cat/essay-template/README.md

 # Essay Template
-For my university studies I write a lot of $\LaTeX$ documents.
+For my university studies I write a lot of LaTeX documents.
 I figured I might just create this template to help me out, as I'm always looking back at old documents on how to start again.

 ## Template